Oatcake: Plain Web Typography

 This is the subheading, it appears in large text beneath the heading.

-Inline elements like <code>
+Inline elements like <code> and

-also work in subheadings and lead paragraphs:
+<samp> also work in subheadings and lead paragraphs:

-This is a <lead>
+This is a <lead> paragraph containing

-emphasis, <code tags>
+emphasis, <code tags>, some

-sample output, a couple of <kbd>
+sample output, a couple of <kbd>'s:

 Ctrl + c, underlined text,